090988ansarikashif/hello-world/possible-search-engines.md

 Here we can store sites, which could be useful as engine and waiting for an implementation.
 Ideas of search engines can be found here : https://duckduckgo.com/bang.html

+and also from there: https://github.com/sebsauvage/rss-bridge (generate rss-feeds for different sites)

 ### General

 | site-url | api-doc (if available) | comments |